 Injury, Arthritis, & Common conditions

 Commonly movement problems and pain comes due to mechanical joint, muscle and nerve condition.
 Inflammation from injury or slow arthritis creates swelling that shuts down signal to muscles.
+We use a variety of techniques, from joint mobilization, to strategic rehab bracing, and even prolotherapy and PRP to get you more recovered, and in much faster time, than traditional physical therapy.

 Without a solid rehab and recovery, nerve miscoordination and congestion of circulation turns off muscles and set-up trigger points in them.
+All these stresses and strains will tend to keep tension on joints and tending, resulting in what we later see as "arthritis".
+That is not a life sentence.
+Usually the "extra bone" is not a painful problem.

 Advanced and Complex Conditions